-One of the most popular Thai dishes is authentic pad thai with shrimp, chicken, or tofu.
-The real way to make this classic noodle dish is with tamarind, not lime juice and definitely not peanut butter.
-This recipe is easy, delicious, and super fast (ready in less than 30 minutes)!
+An extremely popular Thai noodle dish is authentic shrimp pad thai.
+The real way to make this classic recipe is with tamarind, not lime juice and definitely not peanut butter.
+This better than takeout pad thai is easy, delicious, and super fast (ready in less than 30 minutes)!

 (This recipe was originally published in September 2013, but was updated with new photos and content in 2020)

 Pad thai recipes are plentiful, and yet they are not all created the equal.
 Authentic pad thai noodles are quick and easy to make, but the authenticity of the ingredients is pretty important in order to replicate the quality of your favorite takeout spot.

-Case in point: tamarind.
-I discuss this key ingredient at length in my recipe for tamarind margaritas.
-In the past I tried making a non-traditional version using lime juice in place of the tamarind.
+- Tamarind: I discuss this key ingredient at length in my recipe for tamarind margaritas.
+In the past I tried making pad thai using lime juice in place of the tamarind.
 It’s not the same.
 You really need tamarind to replicate the true flavor of authentic pad thai.
 It gives the noodles that tangy-sour bite that makes it so unique compared to other noodle dishes.

-Authentic pad thai recipes also use palm sugar as the sugar component.
+- Sugar: Authentic pad thai recipes use palm sugar as the sugar component.
 If you have palm sugar, definitely use it.
 Palm sugar is sold in cakes and needs to be chopped up or grated in order to use it here.
-With that said, packed brown sugar is an excellent and readily available substitute (unlike my disdain for lime juice and peanut butter in this recipe).
+With that said, packed brown sugar is an excellent and readily available substitute.

-Fish sauce is another component in this recipe that is extremely authentic to the classic recipe.
-Yes, it’s kind of stinky, but it is definitely the way to go if you are not making this recipe the authentic way.
+- Fish sauce: Yes, fish sauce is kind of stinky, but it is definitely the way to go if you are not making this recipe the authentic way.
 If you need to replace it, you can try a vegan fish sauce, coconut aminos, or a combination of soy sauce and vinegar, although the flavor will be slightly different in each case.

 Additional notes on purchasing tamarind